-If you are a tour operator and are not thinking about improving tourist loyalty, you should start thinking now.
+If you are a tour operator and you are not thinking about improving tourist loyalty, you should start thinking about that now.

 “Don’t let your clients be your customers.
 Make them become your fans!”

 A few years ago I heard this powerful quote by Bruce Dickinson (Iron Maiden singer, entrepreneur, pilot, and more).
 He was making a keynote speech at a business conference and that phrase reminded me of how important it was to look after your customer.
 In travel terms, the importance of working tourist loyalty.

 Improving a tourist’s loyalty until he or she becomes a fan is not an easy task.
 If successful, your company can benefit from it on a long term basis.
 A fan can promote your brand better than any marketing campaign, saving you a lot of money.

 The challenge is that travelers go on trips too infrequently to become loyal to one specific aggregator of experiences.
 But still, tour suppliers and DMOs can work together to give them an experience so memorable that they will return the following season.